jjb/key-tree-dish/README.md

 My first thought is that perhaps the OS and filesystem will implement most of what I'm looking for.
 Blobs can be stored in a directory structure, e.g.  `/foo/1/bar/2.blob` which correlates with `foo-1-bar-2`.
 Getting a blob will be a simple act of checking if a file is present in that path.
 Invalidating a blob will be done by deleting the file, invalidating a namespace prefix will be done by deleting (or moving) a directory.
 OSes and filesystems go to great lengths to cache files in memory, and these days it's quite smart and reliable, so much that ([Postgres actually relies on it for much of its own caching](https://devcenter.heroku.com/articles/understanding-postgres-data-caching#how-does-postgresql-cache-data)).

-However, a problem with this approach is that the OS and filesystem aren't optimizing for the same thing we are.
-Namely, we are optimizing for consistent access times to all objects.
-The OS will be optimizing for the fastest possible access time to what it is guessing will be the most popular objects.

-Our main goal is to always keep the index in memory.
-Will the OS and filesystem keep the index of the filesystem in memory at all times?
-I don't know.

 ## benchmarks